Contact the CMPA and schedule time to speak to a physician advisor

 During the COVID-19 pandemic, Canadian physicians are caring for patients despite great uncertainty, resource limitations, and personal risk.
 Many physicians are also practising outside of their usual scope of work or location.
 The CMPA will continue to support you, our members, at this difficult time.

-Will the CMPA assist me with potential medical-legal difficulties that may arise from care I provide during this pandemic?
+Will the CMPA assist me with potential medico-legal difficulties that may arise from care I provide during this pandemic?

-The CMPA will continue to provide members with liability protection for medical-legal difficulties arising as a result of care provided in Canada in the context of the COVID-19 efforts.
+The CMPA will continue to provide members with liability protection for medico-legal difficulties arising as a result of care provided in Canada in the context of the COVID-19 efforts.

-Are there any steps I should take during this pandemic to mitigate medical-legal risk?
+Are there any steps I should take during this pandemic to mitigate medico-legal risk?

-As always, members should document their rationale for decisions under crisis situations to assist in the event of medical-legal difficulties.
+As always, members should document their rationale for decisions under crisis situations to assist in the event of medico-legal difficulties.